geoflows/dclaw-apps/README.md

 It's probably a good idea to make a note of the D-Claw code in the application directory...either the code commit that was used or (if I get more organized and have version releases of the code) a version or tag.

 ## Running D-Claw apps
-see the README in [D-Claw repository](https://github.com/geoflows/D-Claw), and links to further documentation provided therein.
+see the README in the [D-Claw repository](https://github.com/geoflows/D-Claw), and links to further documentation provided therein.
 Look for readme files in specific application folders as well.

 ## Plotting results
 #### matlab